 Roasted Fingerling Potatoes

-- 1 1/2 lbs fingerling potatoes sliced in half lengthwise
+- 1 ½ pounds fingerling potatoes sliced in half lengthwise

 - 3 cloves garlic minced

-- 1 tbsp parsley fresh, chopped, for garnish
+- 1 tablespoon parsley fresh, chopped, for garnish

 - Preheat your oven to 425 F degrees.